We are accepting applications for our 2018 mission trips through Mon., Oct. 16! Apply now.

 World Mission Initiative is committed to offering cross-cultural mission experiences to help shape the lives and ministries of students and church mission leaders.
 The 2018 Spring Break (approximately Feb.
 26-March 9, 2018) mission trips include the following:

-Egypt: Church Planting in Context
+Egypt: Growing Churches in Context

 Dr. Scott Hagley, assistant professor of missiology, and the Rev. Karen Rohrer, director of the Seminary's Church Planting Initiative, will lead a group of PTS students and congregation mission leaders to learn about the particular mix of context and people that the Spirit is using to bring unprecedented growth to the Church in Egypt.
 Participants in this trip are encouraged to register for PTS Term III course EV 15: Planting and Leading New Congregations.
 For more information, click here.